 New York: Defendant's re-prosecution for first-degree criminal contempt after being found guilty on the lesser charge of second-degree criminal contempt violated the Double Jeopardy Clauses of both the federal and state constitutions, where the defendant's trial was originally on both charges and the defendant was convicted on the second-degree charge only after a partial mistrial was declared as to the first-degree charge (People v.
 Campbell, 269 A.D.2d 460, 703 N.Y.S.2d 498 (N.Y.A.D.
 2 Dept. 2000); U.S.C.A.
 Const.Amends.
 5, 14; McKinney's Const.
 Art.
 1, § 6).

 Texas: A defendant's conviction for assault of a public servant did not violate the double jeopardy provisions of either the federal or state constitutions, even though the defendant had already received prison discipline for the same incident, since prison sanctions are not considered "punishment" for the purposes of double jeopardy analysis (see Rogers v.
 State, 44 S.W.3d 244 (Tex.App.
 2001); U.S.C.A.
 Const.Amend.
 5; Vernon's Ann.
 Texas Const.
 Art.
 1, § 14).

 Do You Have Double Jeopardy Concerns?
-Get a Free Case Review Today
+Get Legal Help

 Double jeopardy provides strong protections for criminal defendants under federal and state law.
 If any of these protections apply to you, it could have a significant impact on your case.
-Speak with an expert criminal defense attorney today to find out more about double jeopardy protections and receive a free initial case review.
+Speak with an expert criminal defense attorney today to find out more about double jeopardy protections and get personalized legal advice about your specific situation.